Tregana — 80 m

 Brest doesn't have the postcard look of other Breton towns — it was rebuilt after the war — but it has everything else: the bay, the harbour, the bars along the Vauban district, and a feel for the open sea you find only here.

 Océanopolis remains a classic outing for children: three pavilions (temperate, tropical, polar) that easily take half a day.
-On the other side of the harbour, Les Capucins — a former submarine base turned cultural quarter — is reached by urban cable car, the only one of its kind in France.
+On the other side of the harbour, Les Capucins — a former workshop of the Brest naval arsenal turned cultural quarter — is reached by urban cable car, the only one of its kind in France.

 Practically speaking, Brest concentrates everything you might need: the TGV station (3h30 from Paris), the airport ten minutes from the centre, and major supermarkets if you've forgotten something at home.